markahrens/mytungsten/src/content/blog/2012/2012-top-ten-albums.md

 </ul>

-<p>Overall, it was a pretty strong year for new music.
-Out of the 64 albums that I listened to, 25 were above average in my opinion.</p>
+Overall, it was a pretty strong year for new music.
+Out of the 64 albums that I listened to, 25 were above average in my opinion.

-<p>This list also is albums only.
-My top EPs for the year were Burial’s Kindred and THGHT’s self titled EP.</p>
+This list also is albums only.
+My top EPs for the year were Burial’s Kindred and THGHT’s self titled EP.

-<p>**Update**: It was pointed out that Making Mirrors was a 2011 release, which indeed it was, so it has been stricken from the list.</p>
+**Update**: It was pointed out that Making Mirrors was a 2011 release, which indeed it was, so it has been stricken from the list.